-Today, the Compass Partnership of Schools is led by John Camp, as Senior Executive Headteacher, with his Leadership Team.
-The Partnership is a soft federation of seven primary schools in the Royal Borough of Greenwich working very closely together to raise standards of provision and attainment for over 2500 children.
+Today, the Compass Partnership of Schools is led by John Camp, as Senior Executive Head teacher, with his Leadership Team.
+The Partnership is a multi-academy trust of five primary schools and one all-through special school, working in close partnership with Wingfield Primary School.
+The schools are based in the Royal Borough of Greenwich, and work very closely together to raise standards of provision and attainment for over 2500 children.
 These schools are at the heart of contrasting communities and achieve highly, regardless of context.
 We have a shared vision and set of values that underpin all that we do, with a central focus on creative, innovative and engaging teaching that develops a love and interest in learning.
 We craft meaningful contexts for learning that actively engage children in rich dialogic tasks, developing key skills for independence, confidence and resilience.

 From partnership to multi-academy trust

 We are a highly successful partnership of schools that has grown over the past five years as a response to the local authority school improvement strategy.
 We are a forward thinking, innovative, and creative school group; committed to achieving excellence within meaningful and empowering contexts for learning.
 Fundamental to our ethos is an understanding that the way we organise our schools for learning is key to educating children for the world we would wish to see them develop and thrive in.
 We are a ‘growth mindset’ organisation, and we champion the message that ‘everyone can’.